czl9707/notes-n-writings/Breaking Down Components: From Monolithic to Compound Pattern/blog.md

 # Breaking Down Components: From Monolithic to Compound Pattern

-React give us the capability of managing states within component, and it is almost always good to ensure states being capsulated within components.
-However, in reality, it is more than often that one functionality would require multiple pieces to accomplish.
+React give us the powerful capability to manage states within component, and encapsulating state is generally considered a best practice.
+However, in real-world applications, it is more than often that UI features require multiple interconnected pieces to function properly.

-We usually put everything related inside a single component, and lift all share states into it, and call it "a component".
-Instead, compound component pattern seperate the concerns, by breaking it into multiple pieces, and let them communicate in the background to accomplish certain behavior.
-A lot of famous component library leverage compound component pattern, such as [Radix Primitive](https://www.radix-ui.com/primitives) and [Shadcn/ui](https://ui.shadcn.com/).
+The traditional approach is to build a monolithic component that contains everything related to a feature, lifting shared state to the top level.
+The Compound Component is a more elegant solution of handling states when dealing with large components.
+The pattern seperates the concerns by breaking component into multiple pieces, who communicate in the background to accomplish certain behavior.
+Many famous component library leverage Compound Component pattern, such as [Radix Primitive](https://www.radix-ui.com/primitives) and [Shadcn/ui](https://ui.shadcn.com/).

-## Build your own Accordion
+## The Monolithic Approach: Build your own Accordion

-Taking Accordion as an example, and let's break down what make up an Accordion:
+Let's start with a common UI component—an accordion—and examine how it's typically implemented.
+An accordion consists of:
-- A Button to control the collapse behavior.
+- A button to control the collapse behavior
-- A Box to display the title, visible all the time.
+- A header to display the title (always visible)
-- A Box contain the collapsable content.
+- A content area that can be expanded or collapsed

+Here's a minimal monolithic implementation:

 ``` tsx
 import React from "react"